stingaci/heat-tutorial/partII/README.rst

 attribute of the networks attribute linked to the port we just created via the *get_resource* function.
-The instance port could've been intrinsically defined by directly specifying the network and security group directly in the instance definition as was done in partI, however the port is easier referenced and logically separates the networking component of the instance definition.
+The instance port could've been intrinsically defined by directly specifying the network and security group directly in the instance definition as was done in part I, however the port is easier referenced and logically separates the networking component of the instance definition.

 In order to access this instance, a floating IP must be associated with